This page provides detail about how to apply for access to human GWAS data and links to the relevant policies regarding data use.

 In pursuing these objectives, the MalariaGEN Consortium has generated substantial data resources and collectively agreed to a managed access mechanism for releasing these data (see Parker et al, 2009).
 Following a nine month embargo period, human GWAS data sets are deposited in the European Genome-phenome Archive (EGA) to promote the scientific use of these data and to encourage research of relevance to developing countries.

-Access to individual-level genotype data is available by application to an Independent Data Access Committee (IDAC), and granted subject to the MalariaGEN Data Release Policy for Genome-wide Association Data and the terms of the MalariaGEN Data Access Agreement.
+Access to individual-level genotype data is available by application to the Wellcome Sanger Institute (WSI) Data Access Committee (DAC), and granted subject to the MalariaGEN Data Release Policy for Genome-wide Association Data and the terms of the WSI Data Access Agreement.

 Applying for access